DocMinus/DecimerServerAPI/README.md

 - Considers Mac Silicone (Darwin, aka Mac Mx models) and their specific Tensorflow setup to take advantage of their GPU (more of an excercise than really necessary).
 - The classifier now also classifies reaction scheme images rather well by using the decimer_classifier.get_classifier_score().

-## Why this version of Decimer?
+## Why this version of Decimer (detailed explanation)
 - The original decimer repos where at times a pain to install due to their dependencies, depending on which system it was installed.
+- No self-deployable server version otherwise avaialabe
 - The docker version (recommended) allows this to be even more "robust" if you have environments of differing python versions or installations giving issues with the original repo dependencies.
-- The startup of the scripts with calling the decimer dependencies and model loading can take quite some time, especially for frequent usage it can become a time-sink.
+- The startup of the scripts with calling the decimer dependencies and model loading can take quite some time, especially for frequent usage it can become a time-sink.<br>
 When starting a server, model loading is done only once.
 Comes in handy if you routinely switch scripts, have large batches, etc.<br>
-- Some other reasons I forgot by now...
+Using the classifier also sorts out wrong images speeding up the process even more.

 ## Features in brief
 - Convert images of chemical structures to SMILES format.
 - Support for both hand-drawn and digital images.
 - Classification that also supports reactions.
+- Speedier start up and recognition process
 - Easy integration with existing Python projects.

 ## Changes compared to using the Decimer transformer package directly
-Installation also considers Mac Silicone Tensorflow version (and GPU support) - _local install only, not docker version_.<br>
+- Installation also considers Mac Silicone Tensorflow version (and GPU support) - _local install only, not docker version_.<br>
-The server version using json calls, the standalone version overrides the original `predict_smiles()`.
+- The server version uses json calls, the standalone version overrides the original `predict_smiles()`. <br>
 Although, ignoring any of the enclosed code, just using the decimer python packages installation, the original decimer function can be still be used as well.<br>
-An API is provided to facilitate the server based calls.
+- An API is provided to facilitate the server based calls.

 ## Changes compared to using the classifier package
 Instead of the true/false readout, a classifier score of <0.3 is used which allows reactions to still be classified as structures and thus not sorted out.<br>